-In addition, to receive a diagnosis of Behcet's disease you must have at least two additional signs, such as:
+In addition, a diagnosis of Behcet's disease requires at least two additional signs, such as:

-- Positive pathergy test.
-In a pathergy test, your doctor inserts a sterile needle into your skin and then examines the area one to two days later.
-If the pathergy test is positive, a small red bump forms under your skin where the needle was inserted.
+- Pathergy test, in which your doctor inserts a sterile needle into your skin and examines the area one to two days later.
+If the test is positive, a small red bump forms under your skin where the needle was inserted.
 This indicates your immune system is overreacting to a minor injury.

-No cure exists for Behcet's disease.
-If you have a mild form of the condition, your doctor may offer medications to control temporary flares in pain and inflammation.
-You may not need to take medication between flares.
+There's no cure for Behcet's disease.
+If you have a mild form, your doctor might suggest medications to control the pain and inflammation of flares.
+You might not need medication between flares.

-If your signs and symptoms are more severe, your doctor may advise medications to control the signs and symptoms of Behcet's disease throughout your body, in addition to medications for the temporary flares.
+For more-severe signs and symptoms, your doctor might prescribe medications to control the Behcet's disease throughout your body, in addition to medications for flares.

 Treatments for individual signs and symptoms of Behcet's disease

-Your doctor works to control any signs and symptoms you experience during flares with medications such as:
+Medications to control signs and symptoms you have during flares might include the following:

 - Skin creams, gels and ointments.
-Topical corticosteroid medicines are applied directly to skin and genital sores in order to reduce inflammation and pain.
+Topical corticosteroid medicines are applied directly to skin and genital sores to reduce inflammation and pain.

 - Mouth rinses.
-Special mouthwashes that contain corticosteroids and other agents to reduce the pain of mouth sores may ease your discomfort.
+Using special mouthwashes that contain corticosteroids and other agents might reduce the pain of mouth sores.

 - Eyedrops.
 Eyedrops containing corticosteroids or other anti-inflammatory medicines can relieve pain and redness in your eyes if inflammation is mild.